Kotti/Kotti/docs/cookbook/as-a-library.rst

 Using Kotti as a library
 ========================

-Kotti may be used as a library instead of as a framework.
-That is, instead of extending Kotti through hooks such as ``kotti.includes``, your application may take full control and use Kotti in a more library-like fashion.

-Using this approach it is well possible to use Kotti's individual subsystems in a very customized application that has only little in common with Kotti's own built-in CMS.
+Instead of taking control of your application, and delegating to your extension, you may use Kotti in applications where you define the ``main`` *entry point* yourself.

-Kotti will need some initial set up though for some of its components to be able to work meaningfully.
-You'll typically call ``kotti.base_configure`` from your code to take care of that:
+You'll anyway still need to call ``kotti.base_configure`` from your code to set up essential parts of Kotti:

 .. code-block:: python